IBM/newrelic-cli/README.md

-  alertsconditions Display alert conditions by alert id. alertspolicies   Display all alerts_policies. labels           Display all labels. labelsmonitors   Display monitros by label. monitor          Display a single monitor by id. monitors         Display all synthetics monitors. user             Display a single user by id.
+  alertsconditions Display alert conditions by alert id. alertspolicies   Display all alerts_policies. labels           Display all labels. labelsmonitors   Display monitors by label. monitor          Display a single monitor by id. monitors         Display all synthetics monitors. user             Display a single user by id.